-Teach For America Memphis is working toward a formal partnership with Rhodes College’s Educational Studies program.
+Teach For America Memphis recently established a formal partnership with Rhodes College’s Educational Studies program.
 Rhodes College’s Master of Arts in Urban Education program is a 14-month program (Summer, Fall, Spring, Summer).
 Each student will prepare a master’s thesis that will be defended in the final summer in the program.
 Students will advance through the program in a cohort-model, wherein the courses are taken in sequence with the same group of candidates.
-For Teach For America Memphis corps members and alumni, Rhodes will waive 12 credits, offer a $10,000 scholarship, and pay for all licensure exams.
+For TFA Memphis corps members and alumni, Rhodes will waive 12 credits, offer a $10,000 scholarship, and pay for all licensure exams.
 Rhodes College offers edTPA support through their edTPA coordinator.

 For more information, visit their website or contact Arlinda Fair at firstname.lastname@example.org.
 To speak with Dr. Zachary Casey, Assistant Professor and Associate Chair of Educational Studies, email email@example.com.

 The summer before you begin teaching, we host a six-week training session right here in Memphis, known as insitutue.
 At institute, our two key priorities are for you to build your leadership and to build your community.
 You will spend time in professional development sessions designed to ensure you are ready for the first day of your fall teaching placement, with a focus on lesson planning and execution, classroom learning environment, building authentic relationships, and cultural competence.
 We’ll spend time together as a team exploring our Memphis GRIND values and learning about our city’s history and its present.
 In weeks two through six of institute, you’ll also teach a summer school class daily, with the support of your coach and learning cohort.
 Learn more about summer institute.